jenkc/codecademy_project1_medical_insurance/README.txt

             (with no children, to remove that variable from the analysis)
           - compare average BMI of female patients with children to average BMI of female patients without children Import your dataset
-        - Import insurance.csv into your Python file.
-Make sure the information is easy to access.
+        - Import insurance.csv into your Python file
-    Save your dataset via Python variables
+        - Make sure the information is easy to access Save your dataset via Python variables
         - Organize the information from insurance.csv in variables that can be used for analysis Buid out analysis functions or class methods